TJ Friedl Player Props: Reds vs. Rockies

-On Tuesday, TJ Friedl (.333 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds face the Colorado Rockies, whose starting pitcher will be Noah Davis.
-First pitch is at 7:10 PM ET.
+On Wednesday, TJ Friedl (.421 slugging percentage in past 10 games, with zero homers) and the Cincinnati Reds play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 12:35 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Rockies.
+In his most recent game, he collected three RBI (going 4-for-5 with a home run) against the Rockies.

 TJ Friedl Game Info & Props vs. the Rockies